 Direct sunlight can also cause black scorch marks on the leaves.
 At the very least, the sun will discolor the leaves and cause them to yellow.

-For indirect light, you should set your Philodendron in either a north or east-facing window.
+You should set your Philodendron in either a north or east-facing window for indirect light.

 Watering a Philodendron Burle Marx plant is much like watering most Philodendron plants.
 You want to keep the soil moist.